ember-learn/guides-source/guides/release/components/actions-and-events.md

 ```

 Then our `system-preferences-editor` template passes its local `deleteUser`
-action into the `UserProfile` as that component's `deleteCurrentUser` property.
+action into the `UserProfile` as that component's `deleteCurrentUser` argument.

 ```handlebars {data-filename=app/templates/components/system-preferences-editor.hbs}
 <UserProfile